 We are convinced that diversity leads to greater innovation and higher profit.
-We will have a corporate culture distinguished by equal treatment and equal opportunities for everyone, as well as reasonable compensation.
-Therefore, we are also working to increase the share of Munters employees and leaders who are women.
+We will have a corporate culture distinguished by

 - " Anti-discrimination policy and work - " Actively promote diversity and inclusion - " Committed and actively working according to the UN Target Gender Equality program - " Periodic surveys on employee engagement and experiences - " External, independent whistleblower service help customers in every segment to reduce their energy consumption.